Tigran-Sargsyan/tictactoe/README.md

 * Two playing modes: two-player mode and versus computer mode
 * Option to start a new game at any time
 * The computer makes intelligent moves based on game strategy

+You can download and view the gameplay videos: 2 player.mkv and vs computer.mkv !